William Carlos Williams

-Life and career
+Early life, family and education

 Williams was born in Rutherford, New Jersey, in 1883.
-His father, William George Williams, was born in England but raised from "a very young age" in the Dominican Republic and "was most comfortable speaking in Spanish, which was the primary language spoken in the Williams's New Jersey household"; his mother, Raquel Hélène Hoheb, from Mayagüez, Puerto Rico, was of French extraction.
+His father William George Williams was born in England but raised from "a very young age" in the Dominican Republic and "was most comfortable speaking in Spanish, which was the primary language spoken in the Williams's New Jersey household".
+William Carlos's mother Raquel Hélène Hoheb was from Mayagüez, Puerto Rico, and was of French extraction.
 Williams's maternal grandmother was named Emily Dickinson, though she was no relation to the poet of that name.

 Scholars note that the Caribbean culture of the family home had an important influence on Williams.
 Jeffrey Herlihy-Mera observes, "English was not his primary means of communication until he was a teenager.
 At home his mother and father—who were raised in Puerto Rico and the Dominican Republic, respectively—spoke Spanish with each other and to young William Carlos."
 While he wrote in English, "the poet's first language" was Spanish and his "consciousness and social orientation" were shaped by Caribbean customs; his life influenced "to a very important degree by a plural cultural foundation."

 John Keats and Walt Whitman were important early influences on Williams.
 Williams received his primary and secondary education in Rutherford until 1897 when he was sent for two years to a school near Geneva and to the Lycée Condorcet in Paris.
-He attended the Horace Mann School upon his return to New York City and, having passed a special examination, was admitted in 1902 to the medical school of the University of Pennsylvania, from which he graduated in 1906.
-Upon leaving Penn, Williams did internships at both French Hospital and Child's Hospital in New York, then went to Leipzig for advanced study of pediatrics.
-He published his first book, Poems, in 1909.
+He attended the Horace Mann School upon his return to New York City.

-Williams married Florence ("Flossie") Herman (1891–1976) in 1912 after he returned from Germany.
-They moved into a house on 9 Ridge Road in Rutherford, New Jersey, where they resided for many years.
-Shortly afterward, his second book of poems, The Tempers, was published by a London press through the help of his friend Ezra Pound, whom he had met while studying at the University of Pennsylvania.
-Around 1914, Williams and his wife had their first son, William E. Williams, followed by their second son, Paul H. Williams, in 1917.
-William E. also became a physician.
+Having passed a special examination, he was admitted in 1902 to the medical school of the University of Pennsylvania, from which he graduated in 1906.
+Upon leaving Penn, Williams had internships at both French Hospital and Child's Hospital in New York, then went to Leipzig for advanced study of pediatrics.